Melodrama (Lorde album): Accolades

 Melodrama placed second on Metacritic's list of the best-received albums of 2017, based on inclusions in mainstream publications' year-end lists.
 The album ranked at number four on The Village Voice's annual Pazz & Jop mass critics' poll for 2017.
 Metacritic ranked it the tenth album with most appearances on critics' top 10 best-of-the-decade lists, with 11 points.
 Regarding reception from music audiences, Rolling Stone readers voted Melodrama the second most popular album of 2017, while Pitchfork readers voted it the tenth greatest album of the 2010s, the highest position for a female artist's album on the list.
+In another Pitchfork readers poll featuring the 200 best albums released between 1996 and 2021, Melodrama was ranked at number 20 on the list.

 The album won a New Zealand Music Award for Album of the Year, and received nominations at the ARIA Music Awards and the NME Awards.
 At the 60th Annual Grammy Awards in 2018, it was nominated for Album of the Year, which went to Bruno Mars' 24K Magic (2016).
 A day before the event, Variety reported that Lorde had declined to perform at the ceremony after the Recording Academy asked her to sing with other artists in a tribute to Tom Petty.
-Her decision came after other nominees, who were all male, were given the opportunity to perform by themselves.
+Her decision came after other nominees, who were all male, were given the opportunity to perform songs from their nominated works.